TairYerniyazov/SimpleLanguageModel/README.md

 ## Architecture

-Use the `show_structure` method to visualize the architecture of your WordRNN model, giving you insights into its layers and structure.
+Use the `show_structure` method to visualise the architecture of the model, giving you insights into its layers and structure.

 <p align="center">
     <img width="50%" src="https://github.com/TairYerniyazov/SimpleLanguageModel/blob/main/structure/model_structure.png"